caspersimon/youth-media/content/Week 2/Chapter 4 - Infants, Toddlers, Preschoolers.md

 Like literally every social science topic, and communication science topic in particular: findings are mixed and nuanced.
 There are possible drawbacks but also opportunities.
 Like a “video deficit” can occur because children learn better when they see things in real life than from a model on a screen.
 But that deficit can be mitigated when the content is repeated or when a parent explains the content.
 On the positive side, appropriate educational media can be good for emotional learning and cognitive learning.
 Like, you really don’t need scholars to tell you this because it makes a ton of sense, but hey, now we have evidence that it’s true!

 ### 2 to 5 years: preoperational stage
-This stage is characterized by [[symbolic thinking]]—the ability to use a symbol to stand for something that is not there.
+This stage is characterized by [symbolic thinking](Book/symbolic%20thinking.md)—the ability to use a symbol to stand for something that is not there.
 Such a symbol can be a drawing of a specific event, or a box that the child uses as a boat.
-Children must develop [[symbolic thinking]] in order to engage in the activities of the preoperational stage, such as imitation, drawing, and pretend play. [[Piaget]] called children’s thinking in this stage preoperational because unlike operational thinking, which characterizes middle childhood, preoperational thinking is not yet logical or tied to the law of cause and effect (p.
+Children must develop [symbolic thinking](Book/symbolic%20thinking.md) in order to engage in the activities of the preoperational stage, such as imitation, drawing, and pretend play.
+[Piaget](Definitions/Piaget.md) called children’s thinking in this stage preoperational because unlike operational thinking, which characterizes middle childhood, preoperational thinking is not yet logical or tied to the law of cause and effect (p.
 52)

 #### Kids are less dumb now!
 But still don’t really know the difference between reality and fantasy
 From 2.5 years old, kids start to appreciate stories instead of just being drawn to orienting features.
 At age 5, they probably aren’t interested in teletubbies anymore.
 However, they are still kinda dumb because “children as young as three can distinguish reasonably well between fantasy and reality, although it is easy to get them to doubt themselves” (p.
 54).
 Like, when they watch Frozen they kinda know that it’s fantasy, but they still might be terrified.
 There’s some boundary between reality and fantasy, but it’s blurry.
 See example: